Nirahua Hindustani 3: Marketing

 The first-look poster was released on producer Pravesh Lal Yadav's official Instagram account on 28 August 2018.
 He said the film would release in Chhath Pooja for all theatres.
 A teaser was released on 22 September 2018 on the official YouTube channel of "SRK Music", which also bought the satellite rights.

 The trailer for the film was released on 12 October 2018 on the official YouTube Channel of "SRK Music".

 The film was also streamable on YouTube on 27 March 2019 and received 10 million views in just 2 days.
 It also broke a record being the first in Bhojpuri Cinema to get 50 million views in just two months.
-Ecstatic over the good news, the lead stars of the film Aamrapali and Nirahua share da poster of the film on their respective social media handles and the film crossed over 100 millions views in just one year.
+Ecstatic over the good news, the lead stars of the film Aamrapali and Nirahua share da poster of the film on their respective social media handles and the film crossed over 100 million views in just one year.